Index Virtual Tree Problems Change Language (Farsi) Source

 Introduction

-As you have likely intuited from previous problems, a virtual tree can represent a small subtree of our tree.
-An interesting point is that this subtree is not necessarily connected; however, if we construct a new tree where each node is connected to its virtual parent, we obtain a new tree.
-From this point onward, we can consider only the new tree and perform our computations on it.
+As you probably intuited from the previous problems, a virtual tree can represent a small subtree of our original tree.
+The interesting point is that this subtree is not necessarily connected, but if we construct a new tree where each vertex is connected to its virtual parent, we obtain a new tree.
+Then, from now on, we can only consider this new tree and perform our calculations on it.

-In this section, we assume the set of vertices \(B\) is given, and we want to add some vertices to it so that \(B\) becomes a virtual tree.
-We refer to this process as expansion.
+In this section, we assume that the set of vertices \(B\) is given to us, and we want to add some vertices to it to make \(B\) a virtual tree.
+Here, we call this process 'expansion'.

 First Attempt

-Therefore, it suffices to perform these computations for every two vertices in \(B\) (and there is no need to check the \(lca\) of newly added vertices with others).
+Therefore, it is sufficient to perform these calculations only for every pair of vertices within \(B\) (and there's no need to check the \(lca\) of newly added vertices with the others).

 A Better Algorithm

-Note that taking the \(lca\) of any vertex in the subtree of \(a\) with any vertex in the subtree of \(b\) will result in vertex \(u\).
-The problem with the previous algorithm was that in this scenario, it would compute \(u\) many times unnecessarily.
-Specifically, for every ordered pair of vertices from subtrees \(a\) and \(b\), it would compute vertex \(u\) once, which is exactly what caused the high time complexity in the previous method.
+Now note that taking the \(lca\) of any vertex in \(a\)'s subtree with any vertex in \(b\)'s subtree will yield vertex \(u\).
+The problem with the previous algorithm was that in these situations, it would calculate \(u\) many times, which we didn't need.
+That is, for every ordered pair of vertices from \(a\)'s and \(b\)'s subtrees, it calculated vertex \(u\) once, and this is precisely what increased the time complexity of the previous approach.

-The key insight is that if we can establish an initial ordering for the vertices of tree \(T\) such that in this ordering, the subtree of each vertex corresponds to an interval, then we can use the following method and claim it works correctly:
+The interesting point is that if we can define an initial order for the vertices of tree \(T\) such that in this order, each vertex's subtree transforms into an interval, then we can use the following method and claim it works correctly.

-• Sort the vertices in \(B\) according to this specified ordering.
+• Sort the vertices of \(B\) according to the described order.

-• For every two consecutive vertices in the sorted list, add their \(lca\) to set \(C\).
+• Now, for every two consecutive vertices in the sorted list we obtained, add their \(lca\) to set \(C\).

 • The union of the two sets \(B\) and \(C\) forms our virtual tree.

 Why does this algorithm work correctly?
-We stated that vertex \(u\) has two children where each child's subtree contains at least one vertex from \(B\).
-In the sorted list generated by the algorithm, there exists an interval corresponding to the subtree of \(u\).
-Within the vertices of this interval, there must be two vertices belonging to subtrees of different children of \(u\) (Why?).
-Therefore, when computing their \(lca\), vertex \(u\) will be added to set \(C\)—exactly as we desired!
+We said vertex \(u\) has two children, and there's a vertex from \(B\) in each of their subtrees.
+In the sorted list on which we performed the algorithm, there exists an interval corresponding to the subtree of \(u\).
+Within the vertices corresponding to this interval, there must definitely be two vertices belonging to the subtrees of different children of \(u\) (Why?)
+Therefore, when we calculate \(lca\), vertex \(u\) is added to set \(C\)!
+Just as we wanted.

 In the above algorithm, we magically used an order that had an interesting property.
-However, we did not provide such an order.
+But we didn't provide such an order.

-Can you create such an order yourself?
-All methods for constructing such an order are rooted in the dfs algorithm.
+You can construct such an order yourself.
+All methods for constructing such an order are rooted in the DFS algorithm.
 Why?
-Because when we want to compute this order for the subtree of a vertex like \(u\), we must first recursively find such an order for the subtrees of all children of \(u\), then add the vertex \(u\) somewhere between the intervals of two children (or before/after all of them).
+Because when we want to calculate this order for the subtree of a vertex like \(u\), we must first recursively find such an order for the subtrees of all of \(u\)'s children, and then add vertex \(u\) somewhere between the intervals of two of its children (or before and after all of them).

-This is exactly what dfs calls starting-time or finishing-time, which we examined in Chapter 2.
+This is exactly what we call 'starting-time' or 'finishing-time' in DFS, and we discussed it in Chapter 2.

 Implementation